 Repurpose the leftovers

 - Flatbreads: Grab a frozen naan or your favorite flatbread.
 Flake the salmon over the top and add some crumbled cotija cheese and cilantro leaves.
+Top with guac and dig in!

 More easy dinner ideas you'll love